How does Azure Data Factory Managed Airflow work?

 Create new Managed Airflow environment.
 Go to Manage hub -> Airflow (Preview) -> +New to create a new Airflow environment

 Provide the details (Airflow config)

 When using Basic authentication, remember the username and password specified in this screen.
 It will be needed to login later in the Managed Airflow UI.
-The default option is Azure AD and it does not require creating username/ password for your Airflow environment, but instead uses the logged in user's credential to Azure Data Factory to login/ monitor DAGs.
+The default option is Microsoft Entra ID and it does not require creating username/ password for your Airflow environment, but instead uses the logged in user's credential to Azure Data Factory to login/ monitor DAGs.

 Environment variables a simple key value store within Airflow to store and retrieve arbitrary content or settings.

 Requirements can be used to pre-install python libraries.
 You can update these later as well.

 The following steps describe how to import DAGs into Managed Airflow.

 You'll need to upload a sample DAG onto an accessible Storage account (Should be under dags folder).